Highlights and bedbugs in Chefchaouen

 View from Restaurant Sinsibad

-Getting There.
 Chefchaouen is a bit far from the major cities (the closest ones being Tangier and Fez).
 I took the CTM bus from Fez which took 4 ½ hours.
 From Tangier it is a little over 3 hours to Chefchaouen.
 Note that the buses are comfortable and the whole process is very well organized.
 The only negative is that Moroccan buses don’t have toilets (you get a toilet stop at about the halfway mark of your trip).
+You can also take a private transfer from Fez.
+It’s not expensive plus the you get to stop and see some highlights along the way.

 Ps.
 If you find our blog helpful, please consider using our links to book your flights, hotels, tours, and car rentals.
 Have a look at our Travel Resources page.